International Year of Volunteers: Plus 10

 In 2011, ten years after IYV, under General Assembly Resolution 63/153 (2008) the United Nations IYV+10 was recognized and promoted by UNV to renew the goals of the original IYV and to encourage people's contributions to peace and the Millennium Development Goals through volunteering.
 National and international UN Volunteers, as well as online volunteers, were recruited to support work on IYV+10, strengthen links with stakeholders and partners at the national level, and monitor initiatives developed during the Year.
 Activities were promoted via the UNV website, www.worldvolunteerweb.org.
 During the first half of 2011, a series of five regional consultation meetings were organized in Ecuador (28–20 March), Turkey (18–19 April), the Philippines (3–4 May), and Senegal (30–31 May for Francophone Africa and 6–7 June for Anglophone Africa).
 These events brought together hundreds of stakeholders from civil society, the private sector, national authorities and academia, UNV Field Units and other United Nations entities.
 A global conference on 'Volunteering for a sustainable future' was held 15–17 September in Budapest in partnership with the IFC and the International Association for Volunteer Effort.
 The conference brought together UN member states and volunteer-involving organizations, plus partners from academia and the private sector.
 The 64th Annual UN DPI/NGO Conference was held from 3–5 September hosted by the German government and the city of Bonn.
 The event theme was "Sustainable Societies, Responsive Citizens".

+International Volunteer Year 2026

+25 years after the original IYV, 2026 was designated by the United Nations as International Volunteer Year (IVY).

+″The International Year of Volunteers for Sustainable Development in 2026 is a call for UN Member States to make volunteerism an integral cog in their development pathways to drive forward the Global Goals -- and a recognition that only through collective action and solidarity can we summon the strength to address the challenges that affect us all."